st3lx/Personal-Website/src/index.md

 ## <h2 class="welcome-title">Welcome</h2>

+In attempts to unite the *I* with the statue in which man projects himself, and phantoms that dominate us,

+with automatons with whimsical functions, and ambiguous relations between everything everywhere,

-Content below includes a portion of what I completed these two years: philosophy + mathematics essays, maths and physics projects, an app, two web apps, and music portfolios.
+the world of my making tends to completion, and below is a portion I made over these two years:

+essays in philosophy and mathematics, research in maths and physics, an app, two web projects, and music portfolios.

 ---